8th Grade History

 Weekly Citizenship Grade

 Each week, the students will receive a 50 point citizenship grade which will be posted in Zangle.
-As long as the students are following the rules, they should receive a 50 points for the week.
-Instances like tardies, chewing gum, eating in class, etc. will cause a student to lose their 10 points for the day.
-These weekly grades, will be used as the basis for calculating their Trimester Citizenship grade.
+As long as the students are following the rules, they should receive 50 points for the week.
+If a student is tardy, they may use one of their three classroom passes to excuse the tardy.
+A tardy will result in a loss of 30 citizenship points.
+Chewing gum in class will result in a loss of 50 citizenship points.
+Classroom disruptions, off-task behavior, etc. will result in loss of citizenship points.
+These weekly grades, will be used for calculating their Trimester Citizenship grade.

 First Week Homework Assignments

 In an effort to establish open lines of communication, the student's first homework assignment will be to have their parents read Mr. Rabago's "Course Description / Syllabus", which will provide information on classroom policies and procedures.
-This can be found on main page of my website (Hillsdale’s website), and my Google Classroom page.
+This can be found on the “Classwork” section on my Google Classroom page.
 After you do this, complete the "Course Letter Verification Sheet".